 The severity of an epidemic depends on factors such as the size and health of the population, the nature of the infectious organism, the speed and ease of travel, and the availability of medical services and effective treatments.
 All these factors have changed considerably since the early 19th century, and vary from place to place.

 Epidemiology is the branch of health science that studies the patterns of diseases, including epidemics.
-Since the 19th century research into diseases has led to some diseases that used to be feared killers in the past – for example, influenza and smallpox – being controlled or eliminated by immunisation with a vaccine.
+Since the 19th century research into diseases has led to some that were feared killers in the past – for example, influenza and smallpox – being controlled or eliminated by immunisation with a vaccine.
 However, New Zealand’s immunisation rates are lower than those of many other developed countries.

 Some diseases that caused high mortality in the 19th century, such as cholera, scarlet fever and typhoid, have virtually disappeared from developed countries (including New Zealand) due to improvements in personal hygiene, public sanitation, nutrition and health services.
 However, when developed infrastructures collapse during wars or natural disasters, these diseases can sometimes reappear and cause epidemics.